Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Introduction

 \section{Introduction}

 The success of Neural Machine Translation (NMT; \citealp{bahdanau2014neural,vaswani2017attention}) heavily relies on large-scale high-quality parallel data, which is difficult to obtain in some domains.
 We study two major problems in NMT domain adaptation.
 First, models should work well on both seen domains (the domains in the training data) and unseen domains (domains which do not occur in the training data).
 We call this property \textit{domain robustness}.
 Second, with just hundreds of in-domain sentences, we want to be able to quickly adapt to a new domain.
 We call this property \textit{domain adaptability}.
-There are a few works attempting to solve these two problems. \citet{jiang-etal-2020-multi-domain} proposed using individual modules for each domain with a word-level domain mixing strategy, which they showed has domain robustness on seen domains.
-We show that in fact word-level domain mixing can also have domain robustness on unseen domains, a new result. \citet{sharaf-etal-2020-meta, Zhan_Liu_Wong_Chao_2021} use meta-learning approaches for improving on unseen domains.
-This work has strengths in adaptability to unseen domains but sacrifices robustness on seen domains.
+Previous work on NMT domain adaptation has usually focused on only one aspect of domain adaptation at the expense of the other one, and our motivation is to consider both of the two properties.

-Our goal is to develop a method that makes the model domain adaptable while maintaining robustness.
-We show that we can combine meta-learning with a robust word-level domain mixing system to obtain both domain robustness and domain adaptability simultaneously in a single model.
-The reasons are as follows: i) word-level domain mixing is better at capturing the domain-specific knowledge on seen domains, and is more adaptive in the process of domain knowledge sharing on unseen domains \cite{jiang-etal-2020-multi-domain}; ii) meta-learning fails to work in seen domains, hence we considered using domain-specific knowledge learned from word-level domain mixing to improve the performance in seen domains; iii) meta-learning show its strength in adapting to new domains, allowing us to use the domain knowledge shared from seen domains to improve the performance on new domains.
+There are a few works attempting to solve domain adaptability.
+The most basic approach is \textit{fine-tuning}, in which an out-of-domain model is continually trained on in-domain data \citep{freitag2016fast,dakwale2017finetuning}.
+Although fine-tuning is effective, it can suffer from so-called catastrophic forgetting \cite{CFFRENCH1999}, resulting in deteriorated model performance in general domains \cite{thompson-etal-2019-overcoming}.
+Another efficient method is \textit{Meta-Learning} \cite{hospedales2021meta}, which trains models which can be later rapidly adapted to new scenarios using only a small amount of data.
+It works for many natural language processing (NLP) tasks \citep{gu-etal-2018-meta,qian-yu-2019-domain,yu-etal-2020-hypernymy,bansal-etal-2020-self, wang-etal-2021-variance,du-etal-2021-meta}, especially in low-resource scenarios \citep{dou-etal-2019-investigating, yin2020meta}.
+As a result, meta-learning is often used for NMT domain adaptation.
+For example, \citet{sharaf-etal-2020-meta} and \citet{li2020metamt} fast adapt NMT models to new domains with meta-learning using a small amount of training data. \citet{Zhan_Liu_Wong_Chao_2021} improve meta-learning-based NMT models with a curriculum-based \cite{bengio2009curriculum} sampling strategy.
+Meta-learning works well for adapting to new domains, however, previous work tends to neglect the problem of robustness towards domains unseen at training time.